 The availability of information submitted to the DEQ or the Board will be governed by applicable provisions of the Freedom of Information Act, §§ 2.2-3700 through 2.2-3714 of the Code of Virginia, § 10.1-1314 (addressing information provided to the Board) of the Code of Virginia, and 9 VAC 5-170-60 of the State Air Pollution Control Board Regulations.
 Information provided to federal officials is subject to appropriate federal law and regulations governing confidentiality of such information.

-Equipment List - Equipment at this facility subject to permit requirements of 9 VAC 5-80-1100 et. seq. consists of:
+Equipment List - Equipment at this facility covered by this permit consists of: